srobb1/RelocaTE/README.md

 GGCCAGTCACAATGGGGGTTTCACTGGTGTGTCATGCACATTTAATAGGGGTAAGACTGAATAAAAAATGATTATTTGCATGAAATGGGGATGAGAGAGAAGGAAAGAGTTTCATCCTGGTGAAACTCGTCAGCGTCGTTTCCAAGTCCTCGGTAACAGAGTGAAACCCCCGTTGAGGCCGATTCGTTTCATTCACCGGATCTCTTGCGTCCGCCTCCGCCGTGCGACCTCCGCATTCTCCCGCGCCGCGCCGGATTTTGGGTACAAATGATCCCAGCAACTTGTATCAATTAAATGCTTTGCTTAGTCTTGGAAACGTCAAAGTGAAACCCCTCCACTGTGGGGATTGTTTCATAAAAGATTTCATTTGAGAGAAGATGGTATAATATTTTGGGTAGCCGTGCAATGACACTAGCCATTGTGACTGGCC

 Must contain "TSD=", can be a Perl regular express.
-  Example: any 4 characters: TSD=....
+  Example: `any 4 characters: TSD=....`
-  Example: A or T followed by GCC: TSD=(A|T)GCC
+  Example: `A or T followed by GCC: TSD=(A|T)GCC`
-  Example: CGA followed by any character then an A then CT or G: TSD=CGA.A(CT|G)
+  Example: `CGA followed by any character then an A then CT or G: TSD=CGA.A(CT|G)`

 ###Quick Start Guide:

 1. Get the sequence of your TE, including the TIRs.
 Create a fasta file with your sequence, TE name and the TSD.
 The “TSD=” is required.
 With DNA transposons, by definition, during an insertion event the target site is duplicated.
 Therefore the target site will be used to identify an insertion event.
 The reverse complement of each read containing portions of the ends of the provided TE will also be searched for the TSD to identify insertion events.
 A specific sequence of nucleotides can be used or a perl regular expression.
 a.
-For example if the desired TSD is TT followed by an A or G followed by a C or GT the regular expression would be TSD=TT[AG](C|GT).
-Also a very general pattern can be used: any 4 bp TSD=....
+For example if the desired TSD is TT followed by an A or G followed by a C or GT the regular expression would be `TSD=TT[AG](C|GT)`.
+Also a very general pattern can be used: `any 4 bp TSD=....`

 example:
->mping TSD=TTA
+`>mping TSD=TTA
-GGCCAGTCACAATGGGGGTTTCACTGGTGTGTCATGCACATTTAATAGGGGTAAGACTGAATAAAAAATGATTATTTGCATGAAATGGGGATGAGAGAGAAGGAAAGAGTTTCATCCTGGTGAAACTCGTCAGCGTCGTTTCCAAGTCCTCGGTAACAGAGTGAAACCCCCGTTGAGGCCGATTCGTTTCATTCACCGGATCTCTTGCGTCCGCCTCCGCCGTGCGACCTCCGCATTCTCCCGCGCCGCGCCGGATTTTGGGTACAAATGATCCCAGCAACTTGTATCAATTAAATGCTTTGCTTAGTCTTGGAAACGTCAAAGTGAAACCCCTCCACTGTGGGGATTGTTTCATAAAAGATTTCATTTGAGAGAAGATGGTATAATATTTTGGGTAGCCGTGCAATGACACTAGCCATTGTGACTGGCC
+GGCCAGTCACAATGGGGGTTTCACTGGTGTGTCATGCACATTTAATAGGGGTAAGACTGAATAAAAAATGATTATTTGCATGAAATGGGGATGAGAGAGAAGGAAAGAGTTTCATCCTGGTGAAACTCGTCAGCGTCGTTTCCAAGTCCTCGGTAACAGAGTGAAACCCCCGTTGAGGCCGATTCGTTTCATTCACCGGATCTCTTGCGTCCGCCTCCGCCGTGCGACCTCCGCATTCTCCCGCGCCGCGCCGGATTTTGGGTACAAATGATCCCAGCAACTTGTATCAATTAAATGCTTTGCTTAGTCTTGGAAACGTCAAAGTGAAACCCCTCCACTGTGGGGATTGTTTCATAAAAGATTTCATTTGAGAGAAGATGGTATAATATTTTGGGTAGCCGTGCAATGACACTAGCCATTGTGACTGGCC`
 2. Get the short reads together.
 a.
 Dividing your reads files into many files of 1 million reads is a nice way to improve the speed of the analysis.
 A script included in the package can be used to do this.
 It is called fastq_split.pl.
 	%% perl fastq_split.pl